ZigZagExchange/backend/README.md

 Arguments: `[chainid, market, side, baseQuantity]`

 Description: Request a quote for a purchase.
 Quotes are all in prices including gas fees, so they may differ from the market price substantially.

+This operation is also available over HTTP POST and returns a `quote` message.

 ```json
 { "op":"requestquote", "args": [1, "ETH-USDT", "b", 0.032] }